j-leadbetter/OpenHiFUS/README.md

 external drivers in order to function with many types of digital acquisition hardware.
 Note that using external drivers will also typically require a wrapper module to interface with the generalized form of OpenHiFUS.
-By following the template provided within the source code it is hoped that the process utilizing external drivers and preparing wrapper modules is a reasonably straight forward process.
+By following the template provided within the source code it is hoped that the process of utilizing external drivers and preparing wrapper modules is a reasonably straight forward process.

 INSTALLATION